microsoft/Kusto-Query-Language/doc/avg-aggfunction.md

 ---
 title: avg() (aggregation function) - Azure Data Explorer
-description: This article describes avg() (aggregation function) in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 07/05/2022
+description: Learn how to use the avg() function to calculate the average value of an expression. ms.reviewer: alexans ms.topic: reference ms.date: 11/02/2022
 ---
 # avg() (aggregation function)